 Caltran was deemed at fault because of their failure to maintain foghorns on the bridge, which were silent despite the heavy fog.

 The COSCO Busan was also found to have a radar that was not working.
 This led to the use of an electronic chart.
 Captain Sun was also found to have incorrectly identified symbols on the electronic chart and inappropriate use.
-(See this site for information)

 Finally, the US Coast Guard provided inadequate medical oversight of Cota considering the medical information he reported to the Coast Guard.

 A federal grand jury indicted Fleet Management Ltd on July 23, 2008.
 Fleet Management, based in Hong Kong, was the company that operated the COSCO Busan.
 The indictment covered 6 felonies accusing the company of falsifying documents involved in the federal investigation.
 Numerous misdemeanors were also cited involving criminal negligence for causing the spill.
 Officials noted that training and education were a factor in the incident.
-For more information, please go here or visit this site.
+For more information, please visit this site.

 Pilot John Cota negotiated a plea agreement with prosecutors regarding the charges for federal water pollution and migratory bird charges.
 On July 10, 2009 he was sentenced to 10 months in federal prison.

 The spilled heavy fuel spread rapidly due to the tidal mechanics of the San Francisco Bay.
 Ultimately, a large area of the California North Coast was affected, including: Golden Gate National Recreation Area, Ocean Beach,Marin Headlands, Crissy Field, Fort Point, Baker Beach, China Beach and Kirby Cove.